 HOA meetings also highlight the financial condition of the association and inform the residents of where their paid maintenance charges are being utilized.

 5. How to Join HOA Social Events

 One of the best things about moving into an HOA community is the sense of belonging you can derive out of it.
 Most HOAs organize many events to allow the residents within the community to meet, socialize, and get to know each other.
 HOA social events are important opportunities to experience community living, and if you have the time, it’s always a good idea to attend some of them.
-You can usually find the details for these events on the HOA newsletter or in the social calendar of the HOA website.
+You can usually find the details for these events in the HOA newsletter or in the social calendar on the HOA website.